 Contact details +64 (06) 356 9099 ext.
 84445

 Karen Ashton is a Senior Lecturer in language education and research methodology.
-She has worked on several large-scale and high profile language projects (European Survey on Language Competences and Asset Languages) in the UK (University of Cambridge), and is an experienced and passionate teacher educator.
+She is also the Programme Coordinator for the MEd and PGDip Ed TESOL Leadership programmes.
+Karen has worked on several large-scale and high profile language projects (European Survey on Language Competences and Asset Languages) in the UK (University of Cambridge), and is an experienced and passionate teacher educator.
 Her research interests include policy, assessment, comparative education, pedagogy for differentiation, and research methodologies with a focus on mixed methods research.
 While her research is generally within a language education context, she also has an interest in broader education issues.

 21st Century Citizenship